EnJnDeSIgn/rand-and-rollers/README.md

+Hi...
+I'm Turing's Art consultant on brainstorming and concepts, Metaphoric statistical math poems...
+And lover of everything random!
 Dt1.exe is still growing as is ELEgen.
 Dt1.exe can be subjective as to it's positive or negative exponent at the end, but for varince I see 33 as a base line 00 +or-.